University Survival Guide

 This event does not require attendance from school staff as parental consent will be sought for each attendee.

-As part of the application process we will be collecting a named school contact from each applicant.
-Once the application deadline has passed we will contact each named school contact to verify individual applications.
+As part of the application process we have collected a named school contact from each applicant.
+We will contact each named school contact to verify individual applications.

 In addition to a full event risk assessment, for those schools that utilise Evolve, we have also developed a step-by-step Evolve Submission Example.